thma/WhyHaskellMatters/README.md

 ## Motivation

+Haskell was started as an academic research language in the late 1980ies.
+It was never one of the most popular languages in the software industry.

+So why should we spend our time on it?

+Instead of answering this question directly I'd like to first have a closer look on the reception of Haskell in the software developers community:

 ### A strange development over time

-In a talk on [the Haskell journey](https://www.youtube.com/watch?v=re96UgMk6GQ) from its beginnings in the 1980ies until 2017 Simon Peyton Jones speaks about the rather unusual life story of haskell.
+In a talk in 2017 on [the Haskell journey](https://www.youtube.com/watch?v=re96UgMk6GQ) since its beginnings in the 1980ies Simon Peyton Jones speaks about the rather unusual life story of Haskell.

 First he shows a chart representing the typical life cycle of research languages.
-They are often created by a single researcher (who also is the single user) and most of them will be abandoned after just a few years:
+They are often created by a single researcher (who is also the single user) and most of them will be abandoned after just a few years:

 ![most research languages](img/language-1.png)

-A more successful research language gains some interest in a larger community but will still not escape the "geek" zone and typically will die a bit slower:
+A more successful research language gains some interest in a larger community but will still not escape the ivory tower and typically will die within ten years:

 ![successful research languages](img/language-2.png)

-Typical popular programming languages are adopted by large number of users and thus will quickly reach "the threshold of immortality".
+On the other hand we have popular programming languages that are quickly adopted by large number of users and thus reach "the threshold of immortality".
 That is the base of existing code will grow so large that the language will be in use for decades:

 ![successful research languages](img/language-3.png)

 In the next chart he rather jokingly depicts the sad fate of languages designed by committees.
-They simply never take of:
+They simply never take off:

 ![commitee languages](img/language-4.png)

-Finally he presents a chart for Haskell:
+Finally he presents a chart showing the Haskell timeline:

 ![commitee languages](img/language-5.png)

 The development shown in this chart is rather unexpected and unusual:
-Haskell started as a research language and was designed by a committee so it should have been abandoned long before the millennium.
+Haskell started as a research language and was even designed by a committee; so in all probability it should have been abandoned long before the millennium!

 But instead it gained some momentum in the early years followed by a rather quiet phase during the decade of OO hype (Java was released in 1995).
 And then again we see a continuous growth of interest since about 2005.
+I'm writing this in early 2020 and we still see this trend.

 ### Being used versus being discussed